tomrpl/defiscan/src/content/protocols/aerodrome.md

 ## Autonomy

-Aerodrome does not have external dependencies.
+Aerodrome does not have external dependencies 🎉

 ## Exit Window

-Aerodrome protocol does not provide a sufficient exit window for users in case of an unwanted upgrade or contract change.
-Changes made by the governor or the emergency council, such as killing gauges, are enforced immediately after the related transaction is processed.
-This immediate enforcement leaves users with no window to exit or withdraw their assets before the change is applied.
+Permissions are not protected by an appropriate exit window resulting in users not being able to withdraw funds in case of an unwanted update.

 ## Accessibility